karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-18-Guardrails-for-Content-Appropriateness-and-Data-Security.md

 *Pros*:
 - Content Filtering: Effectively screens for inappropriate language or content in both inputs and outputs.
-- Data Protection: Prevents leakage of sensitive grading criteria and RAG dataset information.
+- Data Protection: Prevents leakage information about the RAG dataset used for grading.
 - Adaptability: AI-based solutions can learn and adapt to new types of inappropriate content or information threats.

 *Cons*: